Simon Phillips (drummer): Other ventures

-Phillips has co-produced and engineered albums by Mike Oldfield, Derek Sherinian, and Toto.
+Phillips has co-produced and engineered albums by Mike Oldfield, Derek Sherinian, Planet X, and Toto.
 In 2018 Phillips was featured on the album Origin of Species.
 In addition to playing drums and keyboards, he engineered, mixed, and was a co-producer.

 Influences

 Phillips cited Buddy Rich, Grady Tate, Louie Bellson, Tony Williams, Billy Cobham, Steve Gadd, Ian Paice, Tommy Aldridge, and Bernard Purdie as his main influences.